adamcath/haute-codeture/haute-codeture.md

 The preferred solution is to use dependency injection to pass each class's dependencies into its constructor.
-If you don't know about dependency injection yet, just watch [this video](TODO) from Google.
+If you don't know about dependency injection yet, just watch [this video](TODO) from Google (and I do recommend Google Guice).
 The "yes" solution above solves all these problems:

 1. The fact that `ShipmentManager` is a singleton is encoded in one place: its own class declaration.
 If we needed multiple `ShipmentManager`s, we wouldn't